Developer Guides & Tutorials

 If you think our job is done, you're mistaken.
 But brace yourself, we're nearly there.
 Another thing that I wanted to fix is our router links in the src/components/Nav.vue that do not contain language codes in the generated links.
 Of course, we can simply use the locale object and interpolate the locale's value, but let's use a slightly different approach.

-Open the src/i18n/translation.js file and add a new helper function and a getter:
+Open the src/i18n/manager.js file and add a new helper function and a getter:

 get currentLocale() {